CONDO VIII NEWSLETTER December 2018

 Lint accumulation in dryer venters will become a fire hazard.
 Remember to submit a work order to schedule a free annual dryer vent cleaning.

 Call 911—not the gatehouse, clubhouse, board members, or neighbors.

+Winter is here, so rear-end parking is permitted during snowy conditions, otherwise, parking must be nose-in.
 Parking spaces are not assigned spots.
-Park nose-in only; backing into parking spaces is permitted when there is snow.
 Park within the lines—one space per vehicle.
 If you will not be moving your car for seven consecutive days, put it in the long-term parking by the mailboxes in PP17A to free up spaces for other residents.
 Call 852-COPS regarding vehicles parked in handicap spaces without displaying the appropriate permit.

 BASEMENT STORAGE AND ACCESS

 For access to the basement, you must make an appointment.
 Send an email to firstname.lastname@example.org or submit a work order with the requested date and time.
 Belongings must be clearly labeled with your name and unit number: there are still some items not properly identifiable so make an appointment to get into the basement to check on your belongings before they are discarded.
 No paint cans, tires, or other flammable objects can be stored in the basement.